Bubbajohn1/drawing/README.md

-a drawing library for roblox
+a drawing library for roblox made for people like me who cant figure out synapse x drawing lib.

 ## getting started